khanonjs/khanon.js-website/public/docs/3-scene-actions.md

 For example, an action could be rendering rain over the scene.
 When this action starts playing, it starts creating some dynamic textures representing rain that will be rendered until the action stops; another action could be modify the camera POV; or applying a post-processing map to make the scene pass from the day to the night.
 Any number of dinstinct actions can be playing at the same time, and they can be temporal or permanent.

-Actions can be implemented in decorated classes or decorated methods.
+Scene actions are implemented in decorated classes.

-When an action is implemented in a decorated class it can be used by any scene compatible with it; while if it has been implemented in a decorated method, it can be used only from the class where it has been implemented.
+When an action is implemented in a decorated class it can be used by any scene compatible with its requirements from the setup object.

 # Using the class decorator